 Join fellow academics for the most anticipated social sciences conference of the year

-After a successful launch of the International Conference on Research in Humanities and Social Sciences, we are delighted to announce the 3rd edition of this premier event to take place on the 11th-13th of September, 2020 in Brussels, Belgium.
+After a successful launch of the International Conference on Research in Humanities and Social Sciences, we are delighted to announce the 4th edition of this premier event to take place on the 07th-09th of May 2021 in Milan, Italy.
 Based on the overwhelmingly positive feedback of the attendees last year, we are excited to once again bring together members of the academia, scholars, researchers, non-profit, government, and business representatives for three days of vibrant discussions, fascinating presentations, and insightful workshops.